Freehold Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 38.88 square miles (100.71 km2), including 38.65 square miles (100.11 km2) of land and 0.23 square miles (0.59 km2) of water (0.59%).

 The township completely surrounds the borough of Freehold, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.
-The township borders Colts Neck Township, Howell Township, Manalapan Township, Marlboro Township and Millstone Township in Monmouth County; and Jackson Township in Ocean County.Regional Location Map, Monmouth County, New Jersey.
-Accessed March 29, 2020.
+The township borders Colts Neck Township, Howell Township, Manalapan Township, Marlboro and Millstone Township in Monmouth County; and Jackson Township in Ocean County.
 The municipality of Upper Freehold Township is not connected, geographically or politically, to Freehold Township.

-East Freehold (2010 Census population of 4,894) and West Freehold (13,613 as of 2010) are unincorporated communities and census-designated places located within Freehold Township.New Jersey: 2010 – Population and Housing Unit Counts – 2010 Census of Population and Housing (CPH-2-32), United States Census Bureau, August 2012.
-Accessed July 13, 2016.
+East Freehold (2020 Census population of 4,987) and West Freehold (13,596 as of 2020) are unincorporated communities and census-designated places located within Freehold Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Blue Ball (now Adelphia), Burlington Heights, Georgia, Monmouth Heights, Orchard Estates, Siloam, Smithburg, Southburg, Stonehurst East and Stonehurst West.

-The township is one of two municipalities in Monmouth County that are part of the Toms River watershed, most of which is located in Ocean County.